maelfabien/maelfabien.github.io/_posts/2020-4-17-node_pred.md

 - the average clustering of the graph
 - if the node is in the minimum weighted dominating set

-In Python, I use NetworkX to implement this feature extraction:
+In Python, I use NetworkX to implement this feature extraction.

 ```python
 all_features = []